Home / Language Resources / How Long Does It Take To Learn German with Duolingo?

 • Using the captions while watching shows and movies

-• Have a conversation with someone you know who speaks German
+• Having a conversation with a German speaker

 A platform like Duolingo is really just the core of your language learning process.
-In order to be most successful, you’ll want to add other training and learning opportunities to your daily life.
+In order to be most successful, you’ll want to add in other practice opportunities.

 How long does it take to learn German on Duolingo?

-The answer to this question obviously depends on how much time you are committing to learning and many lessons you are completing each day, as well as what level of fluency you desire to achieve.
+The answer to this question obviously depends on how much time you are committing to German, how many lessons you are completing each week, and what level of fluency you desire to achieve.
 If you’re doing two or three lessons per day, it will likely take more than a year to achieve any level of basic fluency.

 How long does it take to complete Duolingo German?

-There are approximately 130 units in the Duolingo German course, with new ones being added frequently (and others being expanded).
+There are over 150 units in the Duolingo German course, with new ones being added frequently (and others being expanded).
 Thus, it depends on your rate of lesson completion.
 If you are only doing one lesson per day, it will take years to finish Duolingo German.

 Can you become fluent in German on Duolingo?

 The short answer is not really.
-Even if you finish the entire German course on Duolingo, the highest level of fluency you’ll likely achieve is A1 or A2.
+Even if you finish the entire German course on Duolingo, the highest level of fluency you’ll likely achieve is B1 or B2.
 I find it very hard to believe you’ll become fluent at a conversational level using Duolingo alone.

 More Language Resources